 Road crashes result in an enormous human, economic and social cost.
 The Centre for Accident Research and Road Safety (CARRS-Q) is creating safer roadways and transport through high quality research, education and advocacy.

 Our researchers collate, analyse and interpret data from a range of sources to explore driver and road-user behaviours and attitudes.
 Data-driven decision making joins advanced modelling and simulation techniques to bring a deeper understanding of road-user behaviours.

-Research at CARRS-Q brings together specialists from psychology, public health, urban design and planning, law and justice, and creative industries.
+Research at CARRS-Q brings together specialists from psychology, science and engineering, public health, urban design and planning, law and justice, and creative industries.
 We’re exploring new frontiers and creating real change in road-user behaviour through maximised diversity of skill and expertise.

-We’re changing road user’s behaviours through public education and road safety advertising campaigns.
-From traditional media to contemporary digital solutions, our researchers develop campaigns and messaging to address road-based behaviours and raise awareness.
+We’re changing road user behaviour through public education and road safety advertising campaigns.
+From traditional media to contemporary digital solutions, our researchers develop and evaluate campaigns and messaging to address road-based behaviours and raise awareness.

 Impacts and outcomes

 CARRS-Q has been instrumental in the Queensland Government adopting new and revised road safety policies to protect vulnerable road users, including practices for cyclists: bicycle helmets, dismounting when crossing at signalised pedestrian crossings, the Minimum Passing Distance road rule, and safety at roundabouts.
 Changes for motorcyclists have included formalisation of Q-Ride and an enhanced motorcycle learner knowledge test.
 The Minimum Passing Distance evaluation was the first of its kind conducted in Australia and has been cited by policymakers and advocates in other states as providing evidence for introducing this rule elsewhere.